 Toll Free: 1-877-696-6775

 Please provide as much information as possible so that the complaint can be properly investigated.
-Millennium will not retaliate against a person who files a complaint with us or with the Secretary of the Department of Health and Human Services.
+Millennium will not retaliate against a person who files a complaint with us or with the Secretary of the U.S. Department of Health and Human Services.